phrutis/wallet.dat/README.md

 ### Archive wallet.dat files for sale $1000

 Each wallet is tested to work in Bitcoin core with full blocks.<br>
-In the archive, each wallet has a hash for brute in hashcat (hashtopolis).<br>
+In the archive, each wallet has a hash for brute in hashcat or organize your own pool hashtopolis<br>
 The main advantage of the archive:<br>
 Wallets are sorted by balance and indexed.<br>
 By adding to Bitcoin Core you do not need to wait 3-6 hours for indexing for each wallet.<br>